hyunjunian/Poor-Charlie-s-Almanack/en.md

 However, at the same time that lovers of frictional costs have been spending more on what they love, there has also been an increase in holdings of stocks that track market indexes in a manner imposing negligible costs.
 This cost-averse, index-mimicking group does not grow fast enough to prevent an increase in total frictional costs, but more stockholding is slowly being converted to the passive, indexed mode.

+## Talk 7: Breakfast Meeting of the Philanthropy Roundtable

+*Philanthropy Roundtable, Pasadena, California, November 10, 2000*

 This speech was delivered in November 2000 to the Philanthropy Roundtable in Pasadena.
 Startling Charlie’s family and friends, Jody Curtis of *Foundation News and Commentary* characterized Charlie as “a friendly old uncle, one with a jolly sense of humor at that.”

 Charlie’s goal, as was the case in the previous speech, was to save foundations from their own mistakes by getting them to invest effectively, with minimum waste.
 Charlie warns foundations that they often act unwisely because of “a failure to understand their own investment operations, related to the larger system” of which they’re a part.

 Never one to pull punches, he boldly and bluntly challenges his listeners to cure the ignorance that is jeopardizing their foundations and those who depend on them.
 Charlie coins the term “febezzlement”—the functional equivalent of embezzlement—to explain how wealth is stripped away by layers of unnecessary investment managers and consultants.

-## Talk Seven: Breakfast Meeting of the Philanthropy Roundtable

-*November 10, 2000*
+---

 I am here today to talk about so-called wealth effects from rising prices for US common stocks.

 I should concede, at the outset, that wealth effects are part of the academic discipline of economics and that I have never taken a single course in economics, nor tried to make a single dollar, ever, from foreseeing macroeconomic changes.
 Nonetheless, I have concluded that most PhD economists under-appraise the power of the common stock-based wealth effect under current extreme conditions.

-> I have never taken a single course in economics, nor tried to make a single dollar, ever, from foreseeing macroeconomic changes.
->

 Everyone now agrees on two things.
 First, spending proclivity is influenced in an upward direction when stock prices go up, and in a downward direction when stock prices go down.
 Second, the proclivity to spend is terribly important in macroeconomics.